jarun/buku/README.md

         $ buku -u
-        $ buku -u --tacit (show only failures and exceptions) This operation does not modify the indexes, URLs, tags or comments.
-Only title is refreshed if fetched title is non-empty.
+        $ buku -u --tacit (show only failures and exceptions) This operation can update the title, tags (appended) or description fields of non-immutable bookmarks by parsing the fetched page.
+Fields are updated only if the fetched fields are non-empty.
 13. **Delete** bookmark at index 15012014:

         $ buku -d 15012014